 - For the remoulade:

-- Place mayonnaise, ketchup, whole-grain bustard, capers, onion, parsley, thyme and lemon juice in a mixing bowl.
+- Place mayonnaise, ketchup, whole-grain mustard, capers, onion, parsley, thyme and juice of ½ lemon in a mixing bowl.
 Whisk until thoroughly combined.
 Season with salt and pepper.

 - Pile shrimp on a plate, serve next to a bowl of remoulade.
 Sprinkle all with parsley and serve with lemon wedges